 What Is the Autoimmune Protocol (AIP) Diet & Does It Work?

-The AIP diet, based on the autoimmune protocol, is a type of paleo diet designed to help reduce inflammation in the body and relieve the symptoms of some autoimmune diseases.
+Based on the autoimmune protocol, the AIP diet is a type of paleo diet designed to help reduce inflammation in the body and relieve the symptoms of some autoimmune diseases.
 The paleo diet itself is also called the “caveman diet” and is associated with following the daily menu that our ancestors consumed in ancient times.

 In short, the diet is about eating precisely the same things that cavemen ate, according to scientists.
 But what can you eat if you follow this diet, and is there scientific evidence supporting its benefits?

 There’s increasing evidence that the foods consumed regularly during the Paleolithic Age may be healthier than today’s diet.
 Professor Loren Cordain developed the paleo autoimmune diet, and the diet itself is based on the presumed diet from the Paleolithic period, or Old Stone Age—a historical period that runs from the date of human appearance to 10,000 BCE.

 Although the first associations with this diet are related to large amounts of meat consumption, this doesn’t mean you should eat raw meat and only carrots.
 Still, the autoimmune paleo diet recipes exclude certain foods such as sugars, which can undoubtedly be helpful for the body.
 But what are the risks?

 The role of the paleo diet in autoimmune diseases is increasingly being commented on.
 It’s thought that the autoimmune protocol diet is optimal for the prevention and treatment of certain chronic diseases.